 - A. All B.A. and B.M. music majors who are not voice emphasis must meet at least the performance standards for the completion of Level II by the time they complete their requirements of vocal study. - B. Students may register for Upper Division study only with the approval of the Vocal Committee.
 Among the criteria considered for Upper Division study, the Vocal committee will evaluate the student's eligibility on: achievement of Level III standards, a G.P.A. of B or above in applied voice lessons, and the Upper Division placement jury.
 III.
 Recitals:

 - A. Junior recitals (B.M.
-Voice Majors) must include literature of at least Level III difficulty. - B. Senior recitals will include repertoire of at least Level III (B.A.
-General Concentration, Vocal Emphasis) or Level IV (B.M. in Vocal Performance). - C. Graduate recitals (M.A.
-Voice Recital Emphasis) must include literature of Level V difficulty or above. - D. Minimum Length for degree recitals:

-Junior recital, 30 minutes of music (maximum of ten minutes of ensemble music).
-Senior and graduate recitals, 50 minutes of music (maximum of 15 minutes of ensemble music).

-E. A preliminary audition before the Voice Recital Committee must be performed three weeks before the recital date.
+Vocal Performance) must include literature of at least Level III difficulty. - B. Senior recitals will include repertoire of at least Level III (B.A.
+General, and B.A.
+Pre-Certification, Vocal Emphasis) or Level IV (B.M. in Vocal Performance). - C. Graduate recitals (M.A.
+Voice Recital Emphasis) must include literature of Level V difficulty or above. - D. Minimum Length for degree recitals: Junior recital, 30 minutes of music (maximum of ten minutes of ensemble music).
+Senior and graduate recitals, 50 minutes of music (maximum of 15 minutes of ensemble music). - E. A preliminary audition before the Voice Recital Committee must be performed three weeks before the recital date.
 The vocal repertoire listed below is a guide for the minimum levels to be attained.
 Each level is cumulative; that is, Level II may contain literature from Level I as well.

-- A. Arie antiche (e.g. Caccini, Monteverdi, Scarlatti) - B. Simpler English art songs of the Renaissance and Baroque (e.g. Blow, Purcell, Arne) - C. Simpler contemporary art songs by American and British composers - D. Artistic settings of folk songs and spirituals

-- A. More advanced English art songs of the Renaissance and Baroque eras - B. Simpler German, French, and Italian art songs (e.g. Schubert, Hahn, Bellini) - C. More advanced contemporary art songs by American and British composers

-- A. More advanced German, French, and Italian art songs to continue work begun at Level II (e.g. Schubert, Schumann, Faure, Chausson, Donaudy, Respighi) - B. Art songs in additional languages (e.g. Spanish, Russian, Swedish) - C. Oratorio arias (e.g. Handel, Haydn, Mendelssohn, Mozart) - D. Operatic arias commensurate with the student's vocal quality and ability

-- A. Excerpts from oratorios, cantatas, Passions, or other sacred concert repertoire of the Baroque and Classical eras. - B. Advanced German lieder (e.g. Schubert, Schumann, Brahms, Wolf, and Strauss) - C. Advanced French melodies (e.g. Faure, Chausson, Duparc, Debussy, Ravel, and Poulenc) - D. Advanced contemporary art songs in English (e.g. Argento, Barber, Britten, Copland, Rorem, Walton)

-- A. Complete oratorio role

-- B. Operatic or concert arias

-- C. Entire song cycle or set of songs

-- D. Contemporary art songs of several nationalities with shifting or ambiguous tonalities.

-- E. Complete solo cantata

-- F. Exploration of operatic repertoire, including complete roles
+Levels of Achievement for Voice Voice Level I - A. Arie antiche (e.g. Caccini, Monteverdi, Scarlatti) - B. Simpler English art songs of the Renaissance and Baroque (e.g. Blow, Purcell, Arne) - C. Simpler contemporary art songs by American and British composers - D. Artistic settings of folk songs and spirituals Voice Level II - A. More advanced English art songs of the Renaissance and Baroque eras - B. Simpler German, French, and Italian art songs (e.g. Schubert, Hahn, Bellini) - C. More advanced contemporary art songs by American and British composers Voice Level III - A. More advanced German, French, and Italian art songs to continue work begun at Level II (e.g. Schubert, Schumann, Faure, Chausson, Donaudy, Respighi) - B. Art songs in additional languages (e.g. Spanish, Russian, Swedish) - C. Oratorio arias (e.g. Handel, Haydn, Mendelssohn, Mozart) - D. Operatic arias commensurate with the student's vocal quality and ability Voice Level IV - A. Excerpts from oratorios, cantatas, Passions, or other sacred concert repertoire of the Baroque and Classical eras. - B. Advanced German lieder (e.g. Schubert, Schumann, Brahms, Wolf, and Strauss) - C. Advanced French melodies (e.g. Faure, Chausson, Duparc, Debussy, Ravel, and Poulenc) - D. Advanced contemporary art songs in English (e.g. Argento, Barber, Britten, Copland, Rorem, Walton) Voice Level V - A. Complete oratorio role - B. Operatic or concert arias - C. Entire song cycle or set of songs - D. Contemporary art songs of several nationalities with shifting or ambiguous tonalities. - E. Complete solo cantata - F. Exploration of operatic repertoire, including complete roles WOODWINDS Instrumental guidelines for students pursuing a course of study leading to the B.A.
+(General), B.A.
+(Pre-Certification), B.M., or M.A. degrees.

-WOODWINDS

-Instrumental guidelines for students pursuing a course of study leading to the B.A.
-(General Concentration), B.M., or M.A. degrees.

 I. Auditions: